 Bankers love mortgage loans.
-Therefore we committed a monstrous and obvious error when we broke the fundamental rule of free-market economics.
-The fundamental rule says — Break up monopolies so that competing enterprises will offer cheaper terms and better service to win clients.
+Therefore we committed a monstrous error when we broke the fundamental rule of free-market economics.
+The fundamental rule says — Break up monopolies so that competing enterprises will offer cheaper terms and better service to win business.
 With Fannie and Freddie, we didn’t break up a monopoly.
 We created a monopoly.
-Our regulators ignored settled economic law and created what they are supposed to stop and close and break up.
+Our regulators ignored settled economic law and created what they are obligated to stop and close and break up.

 The strangest thing in all defenses I have seen of Fannie and Freddie is that the defenses are looking at their role in the past and in the credit bubble.
 No defender asks the current question: Is it good that we have unlimited government funding available today to make mortgage loans after a radical property bust has sent private money running for the hills?

 The current price of real estate is still higher above trend than any previous bubble we have had in the last 120 years.
 Our efforts to stabilize prices are efforts to maintain bubble pricing.
 Now evaluate the intelligence of Bernanke and Geithner.
 Judge if we are fortunate to have Fannie & Freddie?
-If you want the whole nation to pay much more than is necessary for housing, then you are home free and you have found your economic policy (Please see the chart above showing the current price of real estate is still higher than the highest point of any previous bubble.).
+If you want the whole nation to pay much more than is necessary for housing, then we are home free and we have found our economic policy (Please see the chart above — “America’s Housing Bubble” — showing the current price of real estate is still higher than the highest point of any previous bubble.).

 Bernanke and Geithner et al. are attempting to maintain bubble-level house prices at a time when American competitiveness is weak based upon the cost of labor.
 Maintaining bubble pricing will put American workers at a huge disadvantage in competing against China, India, the others.
 How can this be smart?

-Let me see if I can get this right.
-About 70 years ago some radically incompetent person fought and won a monopoly on mortgage lending for Fannie Mae.
-They ignored or more probably didn’t know the key fact and principle – mortgage loans are easy to make and therefore economic law demands that no monopoly be given.
+About 70 years ago a radical, ignoring economic law, fought and won a monopoly on mortgage lending for Fannie Mae.
+They ignored the key fact and principle – mortgage loans are easy to make and therefore economic law demands that no monopoly be given.
 Through time and chance this money machine unleashed five trillion of investment power.

-The money monopoly provided half of the funds needed to blow up a spectacular mortgage and property bubble greater by a factor of four than any previous bubble in the last 120 years of United States history.
-Guess what happens?
-A financial collapse throws the world into panic.
-Prices reverse radically.
+The money monopoly provided half of the funds needed to blow up a spectacular mortgage-and-property bubble greater by a factor of four than any previous bubble in the last 120 years of United States history.
+A financial collapse has thrown the world into panic.
+Prices have reversed radically.

 Even after collapse, house prices are still higher than any previous bubble.
-The Treasury and the Fed desperately want to support this bubble pricing which they can try to do because a government monopoly in mortgage lending can be pushed and pulled in any direction.
+The Treasury and the Fed desperately want to support this bubble pricing.
+They can try to do it because a government monopoly in mortgage lending can be pushed and pulled in any direction.
 Losses are irrelevant.
 They are using somebody else’s money.

-At the same time everybody but especially Liberals decry the falling income of the middle class.
-What is the biggest expense that class pays for?
+At the same time everybody, but especially liberals, decry the falling income of the middle class.
+What is the biggest expense that class pays?
 Housing.
 And where is the federal government putting its full muscle?
 Fannie and Freddie, the monopoly established for affordable housing, is now putting its full faith and credit into propping up unaffordable housing prices.
 They are attacking the middle class.
 Go ahead and argue that Fannie and Freddie didn’t cause the crisis, but you can’t say they aren’t the leading players in continuing the crisis.